Azure-Samples/azure-sql-db-session-recommender/README.md

 az functionapp deploy --clean true --src-path .\SessionProcessor.zip -g <resource-group> -n <function-app-name>
 ```

+After the function has been deployed, use VS Code to sync the `local.settings.json` with the deployed Azure Functions or create the enviroment variables

+- AzureSQL.ConnectionString
+- AzureOpenAI.Endpoint
+- AzureOpenAI.Key

+in the deployed Azure Function manually.

 > Note: Azure function must be deployed as a stand-alone resource and cannot be deployed as a managed function within the Static Web App.
 Static Web Apps managed functions only support HTTP triggers.